Typsium/alchemist/doc/manual.typ

   Default angle at which a link with no angle defined will be.
 ]

-#argument("molecule-margin", default: default.molecule-margin, types: default.molecule-margin)[
+#argument("fragment-margin", default: default.fragment-margin, types: default.fragment-margin)[
   Default space between a molecule and all it's attachements (links and lewis formulae elements).
 ]